-The pupil premium is allocated to children from low-income families who are currently known to be eligible for FSM in both mainstream and non-mainstream settings and children who have been looked after continuously for more than six months.
+The Pupil Premium is allocated to children from low-income families who are currently known to be eligible for FSM in both mainstream and non-mainstream settings and children who have been looked after continuously for more than six months.
 Eligibility for the Pupil Premium in 2012-13 was extended to pupils who have been eligible for free school meals (FSM) at any point in the last 6 years.

-What is the Service Premium?
+What is Service Premium?

-The school endeavours to get the best value for money from the funding it has received.
-To assist this, the school leadership and the Governors have taken in to account the findings of the Toolkit for Strategies to Improve Learning produced by The Sutton Trust for Durham University
+The school endeavours to get the best value for money from any funding it receives.
+To assist with this, the school leadership and the Governors have taken in to account the findings of the ‘Toolkit for Strategies to Improve Learning’ produced by The Sutton Trust for Durham University.